arista-netdevops-community/ansible-cvp-avd-toi/labs/lab01-ansible-basics/README.md

 ## About

-Basic commands to test ansible with a basic installation.
+Basic commands to test ansible with a basic installation

 ## Execute lab